There are many fantastic things to do in Hanoi. Some are simply unmissable, others are pure fun.

 This is a good guided tour to Ba Vi National Park:

 One of the nicest things to do in Hanoi is getting on a motorbike and head to Ninh Binh.
 The area is lovely, with many temples, valleys and even caves, so I don’t recommend to visit it on a day trip.
 It’s better to stay overnight.
 Trang An complex, a lovely UNESCO World Heritage Site, is an easy boat ride from Ninh Binh.
+You will find temples, caves and plenty of nice sights.

 Get travel insurance